cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

 ---                                                           | ---
 `--node-id`                                                   | The Hydra node identifier, serving as identifier within the Head network.
 `--host` <br/> `--port`                                       | This Hydra node host and port, to which peers from the Hydra network can connect to.
-`--peer`                                                      | The Hydra network peers address.
-Must be provided multiple time, one for each peer.
+`--peer`                                                      | The Hydra network peers address.<br />Must be provided multiple time, one for each peer.
-`--hydra-verification-key` <br/> `--cardano-verification-key` | The Cardano and Hydra credentials for peers.
-Those options may also be provided multiple times depending on the number of peers.
+`--hydra-verification-key` <br/> `--cardano-verification-key` | The Cardano and Hydra credentials for peers.<br />Those options must also be provided multiple times, depending on the number of peers.
 `--hydra-signing-key` <br/> `--cardano-signing-key`           | The Cardano and Hydra credentials for the node itself.
-`--hydra-scripts-tx-id`                                       | A transaction id referencing Hydra's Plutus scripts.
-See release notes.
+`--hydra-scripts-tx-id`                                       | A transaction id referencing Hydra's Plutus scripts.<br />See release notes.
-`--node-socket`                                               | The Cardano node's IPC socket filepath, used for inter-process communication with the node.
+`--node-socket`                                               | The Cardano node's IPC socket filepath.<br />Used for inter-process communication with the node.
 `--ledger-genesis` <br/> `--ledger-protocol-parameters`       | The Hydra ledger rules and parameters for the head.

 Also, optionally: